NateWr/business-profile/readme.txt

 This plugin is part of a group of plugins in development for restaurants.
 Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/) and [Restaurant Reservations](http://wordpress.org/plugins/restaurant-reservations/) plugins as well.

+= How to use =

+There is a short guide to using the plugin in the /docs/ folder.
+It can be accessed by following the Help link listed under the plugin on the Plugins page in your WordPress admin area.

+= Developers =

+This plugin is packed with hooks so you can extend it as needed.
+Development takes place on [GitHub](https://github.com/NateWr/business-profile/), so fork it up.

 == Installation ==

 1. Unzip `business-profile.zip`